 This nicely backs-up what I see from day-to-day during video analysis sessions with athletes when we first start working together.
 As a surprisingly common example: I’m always intrigued when I meet athletes who present with a pronounced heel strike in their VFFs, Vivobarefoot, Brooks Pure, Inov-8, etc… even Newtons – which they had purchased to ‘help them stop heel striking’!

 All this just goes to add weight to the concept that it’s not the shoe that dictates running form.
 I prefer to view running form as being intrinsically driven.
 Thus we can approach running as a skill.

 To return to my initial point; during these initial conversations one of the most important observations I try to make is that there is so much more to running form than simply foot strike pattern.

-Given the cyclical nature of running biomechanics, both foot strike pattern and position relative to the knee, hip and centre of mass are dictated by the movement of the limb through swing phase immediately preceding initial contact of the foot – this is effected by factors such as pelvic control, which is itself effected by many variables (an article for another day!).
+Given the cyclical nature of running biomechanics, both foot strike pattern and position relative to the knee, hip and centre of mass are dictated by the movement of the limb through swing phase immediately preceding initial contact of the foot – this is affected by factors such as pelvic control, which is itself affected by many variables (an article for another day!).